mprinc/vuex/docs/guide/modules.md

 The module's state will be exposed as `store.state.myModule` and `store.state.nested.myModule`.

-Dynamic module registration makes it possible for other Vue plugins to also leverage Vuex for state management by attaching a module to the application's store.
-For example, the [`vuex-router-sync`](https://github.com/vuejs/vuex-router-sync) library integrates vue-router with vuex by managing the application's route state in a dynamically attached module.
+<span class='important'>Dynamic module registration makes it possible for other Vue plugins to also leverage Vuex for state management by attaching a module to the application's store</span>.
+For example, the [`vuex-router-sync`](https://github.com/vuejs/vuex-router-sync) library integrates vue-router with vuex by <span class='important'>managing the application's route state in a dynamically attached module</span>.

-You can also remove a dynamically registered module with `store.unregisterModule(moduleName)`.
+You can also <span class='definition'>remove a dynamically registered module</span> with `store.unregisterModule(moduleName)`.
 Note you cannot remove static modules (declared at store creation) with this method.

-Note that you may check if the module is already registered to the store or not via `store.hasModule(moduleName)` method.
+Note that you may <span class='definition'>check if the module is already registered</span> to the store or not via `store.hasModule(moduleName)` method.

 #### Preserving state

-It may be likely that you want to preserve the previous state when registering a new module, such as preserving state from a Server Side Rendered app.
+It may be likely that you want to <span class='definition'>preserve the previous state</span> when registering a new module, such as preserving state from a Server Side Rendered app.
 You can achieve this with `preserveState` option: `store.registerModule('a', module, { preserveState: true })`

 When you set `preserveState: true`, the module is registered, actions, mutations and getters are added to the store, but the state is not.
 It's assumed that your store state already contains state for that module and you don't want to overwrite it.

 ### Module Reuse

-Sometimes we may need to create multiple instances of a module, for example:
+Sometimes we may need to <span class='definition'>create multiple instances of a module</span>, for example:

 - Creating multiple stores that use the same module (e.g. To [avoid stateful singletons in the SSR](https://ssr.vuejs.org/en/structure.html#avoid-stateful-singletons) when the `runInNewContext` option is `false` or `'once'`);
 - Register the same module multiple times in the same store.